softnanolab/hpc-tutorial/lammps-setup/README.md

 I believe that there are two general options you can do w.r.t installing LAMMPS:

-1. Download a pre-built executable for your system: (see here)[https://docs.lammps.org/Install.html].
+1. Download a pre-built executable for your system: [see here](https://docs.lammps.org/Install.html).
 2. Download the LAMMPS source code from github and compile it yourself, which is what I will describe below.
-For completeness, (see here)[https://docs.lammps.org/Install_git.html].
+For completeness, [see here](https://docs.lammps.org/Install_git.html).

 ## 1. Downloading

 First, log in to the HPC.
-See (HPC-introduction)[https://github.com/softnanolab/hpc-tutorial/tree/main/HPC-intro] where I've written how to do this.
+See [HPC-introduction](https://github.com/softnanolab/hpc-tutorial/tree/main/HPC-intro) where I've written how to do this.

 Then, you can download the source code into your `programs` directory. (it's good practice to store all your programs in one place like this).